ashlesha-da/zomato-mysql-/README.md

 Database creation and table design
 Data cleaning and structuring
 Complex SQL queries for analysis
-Insights generation from raw data
+Insights generation from raw data.